 How Does a Rabbit Survive in the Wild?

-Living under the Ground or on High Grounds
+Living Underground or on High Ground

-Wild rabbits are also known to survive in the wild by turning underground burrows into their homes.
-Unlike a few wild bunnies that love making their nests in open fields, most rabbits spend their lives in the underground burrows.
+Wild rabbits survive in the wild by turning underground burrows into their homes.
+Unlike a few wild rabbits that make their nests in open fields, most rabbits spend their lives in underground shelters.
 Other wild rabbits will also live on high ground.
 When creating their burrows or nests, wild rabbits make two exits to enhance their chance of escaping should there be any danger.

 Living in Groups or Colonies